nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/funding_opportunities.md

 ## [F.8 Supplements for Open-Source Science (SOSS)](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7B2B66037B-0507-568E-5D64-2A3B61DF0195%7D&path=&method=init)
 **SOSS supports the addition of an open science component to an existing "parent" ROSES award.**
 - This could include making the results of the parent award more accessible, inclusive, and usable, or contributing back to relevant open science communities.
-- Awards of ~$50k to support work for one year; larger budgets and longer durations may be considered if adequately justified.
+- Awards of ~$50k to support work for one year
      - Funds will be awarded as augmentations to existing awards.
 - Proposer must have an existing research proposal selected for funding by SMD with at least 15 months remaining in its period of performance at the time of the submission to SOSS.
 - SOSS is run on a yearly basis and has [no fixed due dates](https://science.nasa.gov/researchers/NoDD).
      - Submit proposals for ROSES-23 at any point during the year, and they will be reviewed on a rolling basis.
-     - The ROSES-23 solicitation will be available through March 29, 2024, after which the ROSES-24 solicitation will become available.
+     - The ROSES-23 solicitation will be available through March 29, 2024, at which point the ROSES-24 solicitation will become available.

 ## [F.16 Supplement for Scientific Software Platforms (S4SSP)](https://science.nasa.gov/researchers/solicitations/roses-2022/amendment-72-f16-supplement-scientific-software-platforms-deferred-roses-2023)
 **S4SSP will provide supplemental support to existing awards for the use of scientific analysis platforms.**